We all know that we need links to rank well.

 When you consider that owners of most legitimate websites continually work to produce new content and earn new links, the value of a link from their website to yours continually becomes more valuable.

-Links are an essential part of SEO today, but if you don’t know which type violate Google’s guidelines, you can easily end up doing more harm than good.
+Links are an essential part of SEO today, but if you don’t know which type violates Google’s guidelines, you can easily end up doing more harm than good.

 Links aren’t going to disappear as a ranking factor anytime in the foreseeable future, so it’s critical that you understand exactly which type will improve your ranking, which type won’t, and perhaps most importantly, which type will get your website penalized.